seL4/camkes-tool/docs/index.md

 section is most relevant for you, you should at least familiarise yourself with the [Terminology](#terminology) section.

+CAmkES' primary target platform is the
+[seL4 microkernel](http://sel4.systems/).
+The seL4 kernel and its functionality
+are not discussed in this document.
+It is assumed that the reader has read the seL4 programming references and is familiar with how this kernel operates and the mechanisms it provides.

 ## Terminology

 Throughout this document some domain specific terminology is used that may have